There's More Big Tech In Your Life Than You Even Know. Check Out Your Stock Portfolio

 And that's especially true for millions of people who are working or learning from home during the pandemic.

-But the lopsided nature of the stock-market rally presents potential problems for investors.
+But the lopsided nature of the stock market rally presents potential problems for investors.

 The fund started by Bogle purchased shares of the 500 biggest and most important U.S. companies, enabling investors to own a basket of stocks that would reflect the economy as a whole.